DFE-Digital/early-years-foundation-recovery/adr/0011-contentful.md

 Contentful is the mandated CMS for DfE projects.
 It supports editorial roles and permissions, has operations for content publishing.

 Introduces a run-time dependency on the Contentful API.

+It has been detailed that Contentful won't send a CSRF token when using the Webhook functionality, so the verification step is skipped in the Webhook Controller.